dissidentz/space-salvage-empire/docs/notes.md

 ✅ Resource production & management
 ✅ Instant Warp Ability (Tier 4 Exploration)
 ✅ Adjacent Orbit Scouting (Tier 3 Exploration)
+✅ Fleet Formations System (Tier 4 Economy)
 Would you like me to help implement any of these missing features?
 The most impactful ones to tackle next would probably be:

-Trading Post (new strategic resource conversion gameplay) Contracts System (optional objectives for bonuses) Fleet Formations (strategic ship grouping with bonuses)
+Trading Post (new strategic resource conversion gameplay) Contracts System (optional objectives for bonuses)